OptChain: Optimal Transactions Placement for Scalable Blockchain Sharding: Experiments

 The experiments presented in OmniLedger \cite{kokoris2017omniledger} used the first, arguably simple, 10,000 Bitcoin blocks which contain only 10,093 transactions in total.
 Additionally, of those transactions, 99.1\% are coinbase, which cannot be \crsh s.
 At that point in time, Bitcoin was still in an initial phase in which there was only about 1 transaction per block and most of them were coinbase transactions.
 Therefore, their experimental results do not represent the impact of \crsh s.

-Our experiments are conducted on the first 10 million Bitcoin transactions, taken from the dataset in \cite{mitdataset}.
+Our experiments are conducted on the first 10 million Bitcoin transactions, taken from the Bitcoin Core client \cite{bitcoincore}.
 From this dataset, we build a TaN network that contains 10,000,000 nodes and 19,958,051 edges.
 As opposed to OmniLedger, our dataset is much bigger with more chance of creating \crsh s.
 Specifically, with 16 shards, the OmniLedger's random placement produces 9,349,979 \crsh s comprising 93.5\% of the whole set.

 We develop a sharding-based blockchain simulation and run the transactions placement algorithms to calculate the latency and throughput.
 Particularly, we use the OverSim framework \cite{OverSim_2007} to simulate a Bitcoin-like blockchain system on OMNeT++ 4.6 \cite{varga2008overview}, which is a discrete event-based network simulator.
 The bandwidth of all connections between nodes is set to 20 Mbps and a latency of 100 ms is imposed on all communication links.
 We set the block size of 1MB because this is currently the block size limit in Bitcoin.
 The average size of a transaction is about 500 bytes, so we put about 2000 transactions in one block.
 A shard is assigned with about 400 validators and one leader that are randomly placed at different coordinates.
 In our simulation, the distance between nodes affects the communication latency.
 Each shard implements a queue (or mempool) to store incoming transactions that have not been processed yet.